How much does a Certified Shorthand Reporter make?

 Kansas Judicial Branch

 The Kansas Judicial Branch provides excellent opportunities for Certified Shorthand Reporters.
-You will work in courthouses throughout Kansas, ensuring precise and timely transcription of court proceedings.
-This role is vital for maintaining the integrity of legal records.
+These jobs are located in courthouses throughout Kansas.
+The role involves transcribing legal proceedings accurately.

 -